What’s the best holster for the money?

 Plus it has the added benefit of having three mag pouches already sewn in.
 It might be a little hard to reach them since it is on your strong side, but it’s good to know they are there with you.

-The Crossbreed Belly Band ($70) adds in some extra safety with a Kydex gun-specific shell that covers the trigger.
-They also have a sewn in magazine/phone/flashlight pouch plus ability to add in magazine holsters.
+The Crossbreed Belly Band ($70) adds some extra safety with a Kydex gun-specific shell that covers the trigger.
+They also have a sewn in magazine/phone/flashlight pouch plus the ability to add in magazine holsters.

 Best Ankle Holster

 For that extra deep concealment ($33).
 You can even fit an extra mag or knife next to your gun.

 Best Shoulder Holster